 top of page

-In concert, Ms O'Connor has sung the soprano solos in numerous Bach Cantatas, Poulenc's Gloria, Mendelssohn's Elijah, the requiem masses of Brahms and Verdi.
-She is a frequent guest of the Philharmonic Orchestra and Oratorio Society in her hometown of Rochester, New York.
+In concert, Ms O'Connor has sung the soprano solos in numerous Bach Cantatas, Poulenc's Gloria, Mendelssohn's Elijah, and the requiem masses of Brahms and Verdi.
+She has been a frequent guest of the Philharmonic Orchestra and Oratorio Society in her hometown of Rochester, New York.
 With Finger Lakes Opera, she sang the role of Rosalinda in their production of Die Fledermaus, led by conductor Gerard Floriano, and was a featured guest in their 10-year anniversary gala in the summer of 2022.
 In the summer of 2023, she sang the title role in Finger Lakes Opera's production of Aida

 As a young singer, Ms O’Connor received honors and awards from numerous competitions, including the Palm Beach Opera International Vocal Competition where she was a prize-winner in two consecutive years.
 Additionally, she was a winner of the Aspen Music Festival’s Vocal Concerto Competition.
-In Aspen, she has been featured as Musetta in La bohème and Micaela in Carmen under the baton of Julius Rudel and the direction of Ed Berkeley.
-An art song enthusiast, Ms O’Connor has been a participant of the Ravinia Festival’s prestigious Steans Institute Program for Singers under the auspices of James Conlon and Margo Garrett.
-Also at the invitation of Maestro Conlon, Ms O’Connor was the youngest ever featured soloist in the long history of the Cincinnati May Festival, where she performed the soprano role in Bach’s Cantata No. 21, Cincinnati’s Enquirer calling her “a young star to watch."
+In Aspen, she was featured as Musetta in La bohème and Micaela in Carmen under the baton of Julius Rudel and the direction of Ed Berkeley.
+An art song enthusiast, Ms O’Connor was a participant in the Ravinia Festival’s prestigious Steans Institute Program for Singers under the auspices of James Conlon and Margo Garrett.
+Also at the invitation of Maestro Conlon, Ms O’Connor was the youngest ever featured soloist in the long history of the Cincinnati May Festival, where she performed the soprano role in Bach’s Cantata No. 21, Cincinnati’s Enquirer calling her "a young star to watch."

 Photo by Brandon Vick.